awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/README.md

 ## Create Load Balancer

 To make it easy to create the load balancer, you can use the [script provided in this section](#automated-script).
-If you prefer to use rhe automated scripts, you need to only execute the steps in the [automated script section](#automated-script).
+If you prefer to use the automated scripts, you need to only execute the steps in the [automated script section](#automated-script).
 Read the following sections in this guide to understand what happens when you run the script or execute all the steps if you prefer to do it manually/hands-on.

 ### Create Domain and Certificates